Catherine Share: After the Manson Family

 Share served five years for the Hawthorne shootout and was released in 1975.
+Share married Kenneth Como in 1976.
 Following her release, Share disassociated herself from the "Family".
 During Manson's 1970 trial, Share and other "Family" members had carved an "X" on her forehead at his orders.
-In the documentary Helter Skelter: An American Myth (2020), Share said she had removed that symbol.
+In the documentary Helter Skelter: An American Myth (2020), Share said she had removed the symbol.

 In 1979, Share was convicted in absentia in California on six counts of mail fraud, interstate transportation of stolen property, and fraudulent use of a credit card.
 Share had initially fled to Canada, but voluntarily returned to the United States to serve her sentence.

 Interest in the Manson Family has been periodically revived.
 In July 2006, Share returned to the remnants of Spahn Ranch to be interviewed by The History Channel about her role in the Manson Family.
 This was for the series Our Generation.
-Similarly, in 2007, Share was interviewed about her years with the Family by forensic psychologist Michael Stone for the American television series Most Evil, on the Investigation Discovery network.
+Similarly, in 2007, Share was interviewed about her years with the Family by forensic psychologist Michael H. Stone for the American television series Most Evil, on the Investigation Discovery network.

-Like several other Manson Family members, Share became a born again Christian later in life.
+Share became a born-again Christian later in life.
 She has been a public speaker, advocating against cults.
-She developed a close relationship with her son Phoenix.
-Per the Library of Congress, she sold her memoir She was a Gypsy Woman to Paramount Vantage in 2008.
+According to the Library of Congress, she sold her memoir She was a Gypsy Woman to Paramount Vantage in 2008.